Skip to main content

 The merger was a success, giving our

 Through each year and each new challenge, we have evolved and grown.
 The crisis of a pandemic caused us to ramp up our digital tools and our outreach at the same time.
-We have come to rely on our email and web address "lwvpgh.org", as both are consistent with our social media as well.
-As people around the country use a city name to designate of region, rather than only a city, we have changed our acronym to LWVPGH.
+We have come to rely on our email and web address "lwvpgh.org", as both are consistent with our social media and we have changed our acronym to LWVPGH.

 To read about the lives and work of some of our trailblazing "Marvelous Members", click here